KykWatt/acuvim-collector/README.md

    python main.py --host <METER_IP> --unit <UNIT_ID> --serial <SERIAL> --sync-time
    ```
    Add `--verbose` to see the drift measurement, sync decision, and log status details in the terminal.
+   To also run collection with drift checking in one command, append `--sync-time` (optionally `--allowed-drift 60`) and `--verbose` to any run.

 ### Time sync-only shortcut
 If you just want to check/sync the meter clock without changing the collection window, reuse your normal command and add